Haaxor1689/turtle-db-scraper/README.md

 This will scrape info about this quest, all related items and npcs, and also all other quests in this chain.

+### Flags

+There are few flags that change the behavior of this tool:

+- `--force`: Replaces existing entries without asking
+- `--safe`: Skips existing entries without asking
+- `--shallow`: Scrapes only given entity ids without related ones

 ## Sorting

 You can use sort script to automatically sort all entries in all files by their id.